acroyear/js-subsonic/README.md

 Javascript libraries for accessing the Subsonic Media Server

 ## jqsubsonic
 This library is for jquery users, still based on jquery and callbacks(err,res).
+Generally it will filter out the subsonic-response wrapper layer and each method will just return the core data asked for.

 ### example, requiring an open/ping first, and a little callback hell
 ```javascript